Luis Castillo (pitcher, born 1995): Detroit Tigers

 On February 1, 2022, Castillo signed a minor league contract with the Detroit Tigers organization.
 He was assigned to the Triple-A Toledo Mud Hens to begin the season.
-On August 6, 2022, the Tigers selected Castillo's contract and he made his major league debut that night.
-He elected free agency on November 10, 2022.
+On August 6, the Tigers selected Castillo to their 40-man roster and promoted him to the major leagues for the first time.
+He made his major league debut that night.
+Castillo made 3 scoreless appearances for Detroit, striking out 4 over 3 2/3 innings of work.
+On November 10, Castillo was removed from the 40-man roster and sent outright to the Triple-A Toledo; he elected free agency the same day.